pp143d6a52.jpg

 Birmingham News, 1928: "MANAGER THOMAS D. JACKSON RETIRES: Thomas D. Jackson, Manager of the Postal Telegraph-Cable Company at Birmingham, Ala., for the last twenty-five years, has retired from active duty, and is succeeded by B. A. Scott, former manager at Jackson, Miss.
 "T.D.", as he is familiarly known over a large section of the South, had not only witnessed the development of the city of Birmingham from a comparatively small town to one of the leading manufacturing centers of the South, but also witnessed the development of the Postal Telegraph-Cable Company's business and its local force grow from a few dozen people to the several hundred now occupied at that place to handle the local and relay traffic.
 Mr. Jackson has been active in church and civic affairs and in sympathy with all movements for the benefit of Birmingham and its citizens.
 He is personally known to practically every business man in Birmingham, and has large circles of friends in all walks of life.
 He will continue to make Birmingham his home."

-After Pet’s death in Sept, 1927, he continued to live in Birmingham with his only daughter, Helen Virginia Jackson, and her husband Robert McClure, and their children, until he died.
+After Pet’s death in Sept, 1927, he continued to live in Birmingham with his only daughter, Helen Virginia Jackson, and her husband Robert McClure, and their children, until he died at their Grove Place home in Edgewood (a suburb city outside Birmingham), Alabama.

 OBITUARY: Birmingham News, Friday, August 20, 1948: FUNERAL SERVICES ANNOUNCED FOR THOMAS DAVIS JACKSON.
 Services for Thomas Davis Jackson, 83, 1507 Grove Place, Homewood, will be held at 11 am tomorrow at Johns Chapel.
 Mr. Jackson died yesterday at the residence.
 The Rev. Trevor Mordecai will officiate at the services.
 Burial will follow in Elmwood Cemetery.
 A native of Ninety Six, S. C., Mr. Jackson came to Birmingham in 1902 as manager of the Postal Telegraph office.
 Previously he had managed offices in Macon and Brunswick, GA.
 Surviving are a daughter, Mrs. Helen J. McClure, and two grandchildren: Robert McClure, Jr. and Mrs. Sam H. Sanders, Jr. (Jeanne), and three great-grandchildren, all of Birmingham.
 Pallbearers will be David Charlton, William Wilson McClure, Walter McClure, Jr., Denson A. Ward, Jr. Robert McClure, Jr., and Sam H. Sanders, Jr."